EsosaU06/DATA221-Assignment-1/README.md

 # Data221 Winter 2026 - Assignment 1

-Each python file corresponds to a question on the assignment.
-Each file runs from one main function but there are some files in which a print statement is needed the values returned.
+Each file corresponds to a question on the assignment and each file runs from one main function.

-With the functions that return values, you may see example code commented out.
-I used it for testing, but I did not delete them, as I think they could have some use during grading.
+With functions that return values, you may see example code commented out.
+I used it for testing but I did not delete them, as I think they could have some use during grading.

 Each file starts with "DATA221 Assignment 1".